• Skip to primary navigation

 This Hasselback Sweet Potato Casserole is a fun twist on the traditional sweet potato casserole.
 It has all the flavors without all the work!
 The sweet potatoes are sliced thin and then baked under a generous covering of delicious brown sugar pecan topping for an easy, playful side dish.

-I created this recipe for my family’s Thanksgiving in 2021.
+I created this recipe for my family’s easy Thanksgiving dinner menu a few years ago.
 I was in charge of making all the side dishes per usual.
-My husband’s favorite potatoes au gratin had already taken all my patience since I had to slice the potatoes by hand, but I really, really wanted sweet potato casserole.
+My husband’s favorite scalloped potatoes had already taken all my patience since I had to slice the potatoes by hand, but I really, really wanted sweet potato casserole.
 These easy hasselback sweet potatoes were born!
 All the sweet, brown sugar pecan topping that I craved with a fraction of the work!

 How to prepare hasselback sweet potatoes?